FY 2013

 participant

-what you like", "what you want to try< > and "memories" (4) Your color Express yourself with color and announce
+(4) Your own color Express yourself with color and announce the reason

-The half-day project ended in a blink of an eye, with questions unique to intergenerational talks, such as "what I should have done at that time" and "what I wish I had done" that can only be understood now that it has passed, and there were scenes where university students and working adults talked in real ways based on their own actual experiences.
+High school and university students asked questions unique to intergenerational talks, such as “what I should have done at that time” and “what I should have done,” which I understand now that it has passed, and there were scenes where university students and working adults spoke authentically based on their own experiences, and the half-day project ended in no time.

-The participating high school students were inspired not only by their experiences as university students and working adults, but also by the remarks of other high school students of the same generation.
-In addition, high school and university students aiming for professional careers such as nursing seemed to have a good opportunity to directly hear the real voices of female seniors working in the field.
-In addition, university students commented that "a place where you can talk about yourself, listen to it seriously, empathize with them, and express your opinions is very valuable," and it seems that it has become a better place of learning not only for high school students but also for university students.
-Unexpectedly, among the participants who participated as "supporters" as members of society, it became a place for cross-generational women to interact with each other, and the content was highly satisfying for each generation.
+The participating high school students were inspired not only by their experiences as university students and working adults, but also by the remarks of high school students from other high schools who were of the same generation.
+In addition, it seemed to be a good opportunity for high school and university students aiming for professionals such as nursing to hear directly from senior female employees working in the field.
+In addition, university students commented that “a place where you can talk about yourself, listen to it seriously, and have empathy and express your opinions is very valuable,” and it seems that it has become a better learning place not only for high school students but also for university students.
+Unexpectedly, among the participants who participated as “supporters” as members of society, it became a place for cross-industry exchange of women across generations, and the content was highly satisfying for each generation.

 Saturday, December 14, 2013 9:30~12:00